Learn how ETFs may offer diversified exposure to focused areas of the market.

 When buying or selling ETF shares, there are a few trading tips you may want to consider.
 If possible, avoid transactions at the open and close of the market—when prices tend to be more volatile.
 In a similar vein, try to pre-determine the price points at which you want to buy or sell shares, using limit orders rather than market orders.
 Also, investing in ETFs that have a significant enough daily trading volume may help to minimize the spread between ‘bid’ and ‘ask’ prices.

-The Invesco QQQ ETF tracks the Nasdaq-100 Index - an index comprised of the 100 largest non-financial companies listed on the Nasdaq exchange (based on market cap).
-Not only does Invesco QQQ provide access to some of the most innovative companies all in one fund, it’s one of the oldest (established in 1999) and largest ETFs (with more than $153 billion in assets).
-And it’s rated the best-performing large-cap growth fund (1 of 328) based on total return over the past 15 years by Lipper, as of June 30, 2022.
+The Invesco QQQ ETF tracks the Nasdaq-100 Index--an index comprised of the 100 largest non-financial companies listed on the Nasdaq exchange (based on market cap).
+Not only does Invesco QQQ provide access to some of the most innovative companies all in one fund, it’s one of the oldest (established in 1999) and largest ETFs (with more than $172 billion in assets).
+And it’s rated the best-performing large-cap growth fund (1 of 332) based on total return over the past 15 years by Lipper, as of March 31, 2023.

 ETFs or Index Funds